xGulfie/vrm-doomguy/README.md

 run `yarn setup` then `yarn start [--width nnn] [--height nnn] [--greenscreen[=#aarrggbb]] [--always-on-top]`

+or just download the release and click "RUNME.vbs" lol

 it is transparent and there's no title bar so if you wanna move it you will have to hit alt+space then hit M, then use arrow keys to move it around.
 Or use greenscreen mode and have OBS chroma-key it